Visual Resources Center

 The Visual Resources Center (VRC) supports faculty, staff, and students who use images and other visual media in their teaching, scholarship, and creative projects.
 We provide technical assistance and training in software and hardware and serve as a campus resource for questions regarding copyright and image permissions.
 We also help users locate high-quality images that are not in our collection and manipulate files for presentations and class papers.

-We have a number of computers and scanners available to the CC community.
-Art majors and students enrolled in art classes are able to check out equipment.
-We also subscribe to a number of art and art history journals, magazines, and newspapers.
-Come by the adjacent Art Library Lounge, Packard Hall 123, to check out our newest additions, including Art in Print, Art Forum, Cabinet, Juxtapoz, and Sculpture.
+The VRC subscribes to a number of art and art history journals, magazines, and newspapers.
+Come by the adjacent Art Library Lounge, Packard Hall 123, to check out the newest additions, including Art in Print, Art Forum, Cabinet, Juxtapoz, and Sculpture.

 The Visual Resources Center maintains an image collection of approximately 200,000 art and architecture slides and 125,000 high-resolution digital images, located in CCDID (linked below).
 Although we no longer produce slides, you are welcome to browse our archives.
-Our current focus is growing our digital database through faculty and student requests and general collection development.
+Our current focus is growing our digital database through faculty and student requests and general collection development aimed at diversifying the types of work and artists represented.

-NEW: The Art Department has recently licensed the Archivision library, a collection of high-quality art and architecture photographs for scholarship and teaching.
+NEW: The Art Department has recently licensed 80,000 images from the Archivision library, a collection of high-quality art and architecture photographs for scholarship and teaching.
 These images were integrated into CCDID in 2018.

 The Visual Resources Center offers software and hardware tutorials throughout the year.
 Check the tutorials calendar for our current offerings and workshop descriptions.
 Meghan Rubenstein, the Curator of Visual Resources, is also available to discuss specific projects one-on-one.

-We have three computers with 27"+ monitors with the Adobe Creative Cloud available during open hours.
-In addition, we have one large format scanner (Epson Expression 11000XL), a smaller flatbed scanner with a transparency lid (Epson Perfection V550 Photo), and three film scanners (Nikon Super Coolscan 5000).
-We also recently added a 27" Wacom Cintiq that can be used in the Visual Resources Center or reserved for classes.
+The VRC is equipped with two 27" iMacs with the Adobe Creative Cloud, two large format scanners (Epson Expression 10000XL-PH and 12000XL-GA), a smaller flatbed scanner with a transparency lid (Epson Perfection V550 Photo), two film scanners (Nikon Super Coolscan 5000), and a 27" Wacom Cintiq.

-Some of our equipment is available for short-term check out to Art majors and students enrolled in Art Department classes.
-This equipment includes three Wacom Intuos Pro Medium tablets, several digital projectors, two HD media players, two MacBook Pros with Adobe Creative Cloud software, and a DSLR Canon camera.
+Some of our equipment is available for short-term check out to art majors and students enrolled in Art Department classes.
+This equipment includes Wacom Intuos Pro Medium tablets, Wacom Intuos Draw tablets, digital projectors, HD media players, two MacBook Pros with Adobe Creative Cloud software, and a DSLR Canon camera.

 This is the Department of Art